Pedro Armendáriz: Career

 Besides his career in the Mexican cinema, Armendáriz made a remarkable career in Hollywood and Europe.
 His other prominent films in Hollywood were: We Were Strangers (1949, directed by John Huston), The Torch (1950), Border River (1954), The Conqueror (1956) and Diane (1956), among others.
 In Europe, highlighted his participation in the film Lucrèce Borgia (1953), filmed in France.
 In Mexico, his participation highlighted such notable films such as El Bruto (1953, directed by Luis Buñuel), La Cucaracha (1959) and La Bandida (1962).

 Armendáriz's last appearance was in the second James Bond film, From Russia with Love (1963), as Bond's ally, Kerim Bey.
 Armendáriz was terminally ill with cancer during the filming of From Russia with Love, and towards the end of shooting he was too ill to perform his part; his final scenes were performed by his double, director Terence Young.
 Armendáriz died four months before the release of the film.

 Personal life

-Armendáriz was married to actress Carmelita Bohr (née Pardo) by whom he had one son and one daughter.
+Armendáriz was married to actress Carmelita Bohr (née Pardo) with whom he had one son and one daughter.
 His son Pedro Armendariz Bohr (April 6, 1940 – December 26, 2011), also became an actor and appeared in the James Bond film Licence to Kill (1989).
 His daughter, TV producer Carmen Armendáriz Bohr (b.
 1946, Mexico City), was married and then divorced Michel Pierson Cuadra, a Nicaraguan national.